 Researchers are still discovering exactly how stress affects human health, but one thing is clear: stress impairs our ability to focus and concentrate — and identity theft can be quite stressful.

-What’s more, stress can erode employees’ social, emotional, and physical well-being, which Gallup ties to the number of sick days people take, their job performance, and turnover — all measurable benchmarks that can impact a company’s bottom line.
+Stress can erode employees’ social, emotional, and physical well-being, which Gallup ties to the number of sick days people take, their job performance, and turnover — all measurable benchmarks that can impact a company’s bottom line.

 Myth #3 "All identity theft protection programs scan the dark web."